 And if there was one thing the Ancients had been conditioned to fear, even more than losing their things, was that of being ostracized.
 Being ostracized meant being alone and the Ancients feared loneliness more than anything, even though they were already alone, separated from even the loved ones sitting next to them by the things that consumed their attention.

 Crumbs will be released on CYBER MONDAY!
 But pre-release versions are available for blog followers.
-Email me for a copy.
+Email me at email@example.com.

 “Look here, feel the weight.
 It is thick, high quality plastic.
 It is Carrefour.”